-3. Why Intelligent Design is "more scientific" than Darwinism
+Part 3.
+Why Intelligent Design is "more scientific" than Darwinism

-Darwinism owes its popularity and staying power to its materialistic core.
+Darwinism owes its popularity and staying power within the scientific community to its materialistic core, so attractive to those with a materialistic world view.
 But, science itself is beginning to suffer from the straitjacket into which it has been shoved.
-By eliminating an entire class of explanations from consideration (the very explanations that address the newest discoveries in the Biology laboratories), Darwinists have assured that they will have only increasingly lame "just-so stories" to explain much of what we know.
+By eliminating an entire class of explanations from consideration (the very explanations that address the newest discoveries coming out of the Biology laboratories), Darwinists have assured that they will have only increasingly lame "just-so stories" to explain much of what we know.

-Until very recently, Intelligent Design was in the same boat.
-The ID position had not been put on a fully scientific footing in 1998, when Bill Dembski published his monograph, The Design Inference.
-William Dembski had real academic weight, with doctorates in both mathematics and philosophy, as well as earned degrees in theology and psychology and two fellowships from the National Science Foundation.
-In his book, he offered a "signature" for design - the presence of what he called "specified complexity" (or "specified small probability").
+Until very recently, Intelligent Design was in the same boat - it was mainly a collection of stories and analogies.
+The ID position was not put on a fully scientific footing until 1998, when Bill Dembski published his monograph, The Design Inference.
+William Dembski has doctorates in both mathematics and philosophy, as well as earned degrees in theology and psychology, plus two fellowships from the National Science Foundation.
+His book offered a "signature" for design - the presence of what he calls "specified complexity" (or "specified small probability").
 That is to say, design is recognized in highly improbable events (complexity) that also make up an independently identifiable pattern (specification).

-The concept is familiar to anyone who has seen the movie First Contact, which came out several years ago.
+This concept is what makes the examples of intelligent design given above so obvious to each of you, and is doubly familiar to anyone who has seen the movie Contact (from Carl Sagan's book of the same name), which was made several years ago.
 In the film, scientists are receiving and analyzing radio signals from outer space.
-To our ears, it sounds like a lot of static, but a whole bank of computers are listening for patterns.
-When, through the static, comes what sounds like Morse code, the scientists are all on the alert.
+To our ears, it sounds like a lot of static, but a whole bank of computers is listening for patterns.
+When, through the static, what sounds like Morse code is heard, the scientists are all on the alert.
 And when the computers interpret the code to be a sequence of prime numbers, in precise order from the lowest through progressively higher primes, everyone listening knows that this radio signal is the result of intelligent design.
-Among the random dots and dashes streaming in from outer space, the Morse code for 1,3,5 would have provoked little excitement, because the probability of that sequence occurring is small, but not unimaginably so.
-However, when these were followed by the code for 7,11,13,17,19,23,29,31, etc. even the naturally skeptical were convinced.
-A highly improbable sequence of dots and dashes, conforming to a pattern known ahead of time, was recognized by the scientists in the film as being the product of intelligence.
-Furthermore, no film reviewer wrote that they were foolish to accept such a proposition, and no scientist complained about the "non-scientific" premise of the film.
+Among the random dots and dashes streaming in from outer space, the Morse code for 1,3,5 would have gotten everyone's attention, but provoked little excitement.
+It is true that the probability of that sequence of three numbers occurring is small, but it isn't so small that we can't imagine it happening by chance.
+However, when these three numbers were followed by the codes for 7,11,13,17,19,23,29,31, etc. even the movie's naturally skeptical characters were convinced.
+The highly improbable sequence of dots and dashes, conforming to a pattern that could be known ahead of time, was recognized by the scientists in the film as being the product of intelligence.
+And it was more than just the people in the film who were convinced -- no film reviewer wrote that they were foolish to accept such a proposition, and no scientist complained about the "non-scientific" premise of the film.
+In fact, the U.S. government poured millions of dollars into the "Search for Extraterrestrial Intelligence" by almost precisely this method, until they finally insisted that private donations take over the financing.